cnik77/UnearthedHackathon/README.md

 Barrick Gold and Unearthed hosted a Data Science Hackathon in Denver.
-The challenge is to develop an image classification system that could differentiate copper ore from waster rocks.
-As processing waste unnecessarily is a cash flow negative exercise, this could potentially save multi million dollars per year.
+The challenge is to develop an image classification system that could differentiate copper ore from waste rocks.
+As processing waste is unnecessary and a cash flow negative exercise, this could potentially save multi million dollars per year.

 We won "People's Choice Award" for the classification system built using Convolutional Neural Networks (CNN).
 I could not include the